Owl Characteristics and Owl Facts

 Because owls live just about everywhere in the world unless you live in Antarctica, the chances are pretty good an owl species are living in your area.
 Some people are afraid of owls that they are no threat to humans.
-In fact, they help all of us and especially farmers by keeping rodent populations down.
+They help all of us and especially farmers by keeping rodent populations down.

 Owl species are birds in the Order of Strigiformes, and there are two different families: the typical owls (Strigidae) and barn owls (Tytonidae).
 These species tend to be very hard to identify, even for scientists.
 One of the first items they consider is the shape of the face and whether or not the owl has ear tufts.